 - Use an insurance broker.
 Consider seeking advice from an independent financial adviser or specialist broker.
 They might charge a fee, but they can help you work out which policy you should get, and help you lower costs.

 Even if you have other means of covering your expenses if you lose your job, having income protection in place can be very useful.

-This is especially true if you have dependents, like children, to provide for or if you’re self employed (as this means you won’t have sick pay).
+This is especially true if you have dependants to provide for or if you’re self-employed (as this means you won’t have sick pay).